 Identify Areas That Need Touch UpsPhoto: bagi1998 / Getty Images

 Before you start any exterior painting, survey the entirety of your home and take note of any areas where the paint may be failing, chipping, or flaking off.
+In some cases, it may be best to start fresh and invest in painting your entire home exterior.

 Underlying issues such as a leaking gutter, failed roof flashing, or a puncture in the asphalt roofing often cause these types of failures, so addressing problems at the same time as a touch-up paint job will help mitigate the amount of work you’ll need to do in the future.
 At the same time, look for any signs of water damage to the wood, bubbling paint, or areas that have been faded by direct sunlight.